What’s the difference between a frog and a toad?

-There are 55 families of frogs and toads, grouped together in the order Anura.
+There are more than 50 families of frogs and toads, grouped together in the order Anura.
 The “true toads” (family Bufonidae) are just one of these.

 True toads are what we think of when someone says “toad”, and many species of true toads do have the “toady” bumpy skin, short forelimbs, and big ‘poison’ (paratoid) glands behind their eyes.
 Many species of true toads also crawl rather than hop, and lay their eggs in long strands instead of clumps.
 They also differ from frogs in a number of important anatomical features, but most are internal, and hence not easily seen.